Crucified (Army of Lovers song): Music video

 A music video was produced to promote the single.
 It was directed by Swedish directors Fredrik Boklund and Martin Persson, and filmed at Börringe Priory, a castle in Svedala, Sweden, that was built in 1763 on the ruins of a medieval Benedictine priory.
-In one scene, the band is seen parading past a potrait of Carl XVI Gustaf.
+In one scene, the band is seen parading past a portrait of Carl XVI Gustaf, the King of Sweden.
 The video was one of the most played on MTV Europe in the fall of 1991.
-It was later published on YouTube by Vevo in May 2016, and had generated more than 14 million views as of February 2023.